Choosing Your Survival Knife

 The Columbia River Knife and Tool (CRKT) company makes a full line of very nice, affordable knives.
 Most of these are folders, but very safe folders.
 They have a double locking mechanism that makes them as close to a fixed blade knife as you can get in a folder.
 I keep one of them, from the M16 line, in my PFD survival kit.

 The Swedish company Frosts makes a line of fixed blade survival, hunting and fishing knives that are extremely reasonable in price.
 The knife pictured below, the Mora Military Survival Knife, has a carbon steel blade and costs about 15 dollars including the sheath.
 The knife and sheath together weigh about 4 ounces.
 It is about 8 3/4 inches overall, with a blade length of about 4 1/4 inches.
 Mora knives are quite functional, although a bit on the light side for long-term or primitive living use.
 As far as I know, none feature sawteeth.
-This is a good blade to carry in your pack as a survival knife.
+But this will probably change, as there are many models of this knife available already.
+This is a good, inexpensive blade to carry in your pack as a survival knife.
 This knife is model number 760-MG.
-You can see this blade and compare it to many other Mora knives at a website called Ragweedforge.com.
+You can see what I believe is the latest version of the

 Larger Knives and Machetes